The Ground Beneath My Feet Review

 Lola is a character becoming increasingly detached from herself, due to a combination of living to work and existing within a company that is more concerned with the balance sheet than the people affected by their ‘streamlining’ measures.
 Pachner fits the mould well, the corporate stillness of her face increasingly betrayed by the emotion welling up behind her eyes.
 It’s a performance filled with nuance and confirms she is likely to be a force to be reckoned with in years to come.

 The colour-drained photography and detached worldview of Lola are unfortunately matched by a script that also remains a little too distanced.
 Pachner carries the film on her shoulders appearing in almost every shot but, despite her good work, is unable to bridge the schism between audience and character created by the script.
 It throws up a number of good threads in discussing capitalism, mental health, sexual harassment and the difficulties of succeeding in a male-dominated environment, although nothing is investigated thoroughly enough to leave its mark.

 There’s a frustration that comes with watching The Ground Beneath My Feet because you can see many of the ingredients are there to transform it into something more memorable, yet it never quite comes together.
 Still, in the current VOD hell we are all currently trapped in it stands out as worthwhile rental option, and will no doubt appeal to the arthouse crowd looking for something other than Kevin James, John Travolta and Bruce Willis career dead-enders.

-The Ground Beneath My Feet will be available to stream and download from June 15.
+The Ground Beneath My Feet will be available to stream on MUBI from September 25.